mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 {{<img src="do-u-even.png" alt="redditor /u/pylori asks 'Bro, do you even homelab?
 Seriously you're worried about hardware failure on enterprise gear that's built to outlast newer consumer stuff?'" caption="[/r/homelab was unimpressed](https://www.reddit.com/r/homelab/comments/69sk2v/building_a_homelab_vm_server/dh93sur/) with my first build.">}}

-Resolved nevert to let /r/homelab make fun of me again, I ventured into the world of enterprise server hardware.
-I took it a step further and chose a dual-CPU build.
+Resolved never to let /r/homelab make fun of me again, I ventured into the world of enterprise server hardware.
+I even got fancy and chose to build a system with two physical CPUs.

 To get the best performance for my dollar, I restricted my search to used CPUs, released four to eight years ago.
 For each candidate, I [looked up benchmark scores on PassMark](https://www.cpubenchmark.net) and then checked eBay for recent sales of that CPU model in used condition.